kubeshop/tracetest/examples/quick-start-opensearch-nodejs/readme.md

 docker-compose -f docker-compose.yaml -f tracetest/docker-compose.yaml up # add --build if the images are not built already
 ```

-The `tracetest.config.yaml` file contains the basic setup of connecting Tracetest to the Postgres instance, and defining the trace data store and exporter.
-The data store is set to OpenSearch meaning the traces will be stored in OpenSearch and Tracetest will fetch them from OpenSearch when running tests.
+The `tracetest.config.yaml` file contains the basic setup of connecting Tracetest to the Postgres instance and defines the trace data store and exporter.
+The data store is set to OpenSearch, meaning the traces will be stored in OpenSearch and Tracetest will fetch them from OpenSearch when running tests.
 The exporter is set to the OpenTelemetry Collector.

 But how does Tracetest fetch traces?